majdhatoum/pico-environment-monitor/README.md

 - Easy to set up in a home/lab environment
 - Supported natively by Raspberry Pi Pico W
-- No need for a separate LoRa, Zigbee, or GSM module
 - Powered continuously – so power-saving isn’t a top priority

 > _Wi-Fi is great for short-range, continuous power use cases, but may not suit remote/low-power deployments (e.g., farms, forests, far-away fridges)._